OVERVIEW: SHADES OF GREEN RESORT FOR FIRST-TIME VISITORS

-Shades of Green has little kid appeal compared to alternatives, and despite a great location across the street from Disney’s Polynesian Village Resort because of common late starts in its bus fleet, and changes to the bus destinations served from the Ticket and Transportation Center, so-so convenience.
+However, Shades of Green has little kid appeal compared to alternatives, and despite a great location across the street from Disney’s Polynesian Village Resort, because of common late starts and infrequent service in its bus fleet, so-so convenience.

 OVERALL LOOK AND FEEL OF SHADES OF GREEN